 - Experiential Learning: Lots of hands-on clinical work

 Bachelor's Degree Programs in Nursing

-Nursing programs at the bachelor's level teach students how to identify and assess health problems in patients.
+These programs teach students how to identify and assess health problems in patients.
 Students learn proper ways to communicate with patients and their families during difficult situations while evaluating patient symptoms and appropriately reporting their findings to a physician.
-Nursing students also receive clinical practice in teaching hospitals before graduating to prepare for further training and certification.
+They also receive clinical practice in teaching hospitals before graduating to prepare for further training and certification.
 Other coursework that may be offered can include:

 - Health assessment

 Applicants must be current RNs or health care professionals to enroll in these programs.
 Students in this program learn about risk assessment, insurance procedures, and quality assurance in order to assure patients receive the best medical care for their needs.
 Common course topics include:

 - Insurance basics